ResearchKit/SageResearch/Research/README.md

 ## Controller

-The default mechanism for running a task is to instantiate a controller that responds to either `RSDTaskController` or its sub-protocol, `RSDUITaskController`.
+The default mechanism for running a task is to instantiate a controller that conforms to either `RSDTaskController` or its sub-protocol, `RSDUITaskController`.
 There are no implementations for either of these protocols included within this framework, although [ResearchUI](../ResearchUI/index.html) project includes `RSDTaskViewController` which is a concrete implementation of `RSDUITaskController` that is designed to be used for iPhone applications.

-Once an instance of either `RSDTaskViewController` or `RSDUITaskController` has been instantiated, as part of it's setup, it should instantiate a new instance of of  `RSDTaskPath` and use that object (and it's children) to manage the task state. `RSDUITaskController` is designed to use a protocol extension to manage most of the device-agnostic UX such as determining when to start/stop async actions, and managing step navigation including instantiating a new task path and result for each `RSDSectionStep` and `RSDTaskInfoStep` that is vended to it by the step navigator.
+Once an instance of either `RSDTaskViewController` or `RSDUITaskController` has been instantiated, as part of its setup, it should instantiate a new instance of of  `RSDTaskPath` and use that object (and its children) to manage the task state. `RSDUITaskController` is designed to use a protocol extension to manage most of the device-agnostic UX such as determining when to start/stop async actions, and managing step navigation including instantiating a new task path and result for each `RSDSectionStep` and `RSDTaskInfoStep` that is vended to it by the step navigator.

 The `RSDUITaskController` does not directly reference the `RSDStepController` and there are no implementations of the step controller that are included in the Research framework.
 The ResearchUI framework includes `RSDStepViewController` which is the base class implementation that is designed for use by iPhone applications. `RSDStepController` uses the protocol extension to add UX that is device-agnostic.